-The automatic extension of ground spoilers should be monitored.
-Failure of the ground spoilers to deploy automatically should be called; the crew then should manually activate the ground spoilers.
+The automatic extension of ground spoilers/speed brakes should be monitored.
+Failure of the ground spoilers/speed brakes to deploy automatically should be called; the crew then should manually activate the ground spoilers/speed brakes.

 Delay in lowering the nose landing gear to the runway maintains lift, resulting in less load on the main landing gear and, hence, less braking capability.
-This also delays the nosewheel spin-up signal, which is required for optimum operation of the anti-skid system on some aircraft.
+Depending on the aircraft design, this also delays the nosewheel spin-up signal, which is required for optimum operation of the anti-skid system on some aircraft.